lukibahr/stars/README.md

 ## Dockerfile

+- [madnuttah/unbound-docker](https://github.com/madnuttah/unbound-docker) - 🛡️ This distroless Unbound Docker image is based on Alpine Linux with focus on security, privacy, performance and a small image size.
+And with Pi-hole in mind.
 - [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server) -
 - [raspbernetes/multi-arch-images](https://github.com/raspbernetes/multi-arch-images) - Support for multi-platform architecture Docker images using buildx.

 ## Go

+- [AdguardTeam/dnsproxy](https://github.com/AdguardTeam/dnsproxy) - Simple DNS proxy with DoH, DoT, DoQ and DNSCrypt support
 - [microsoft/retina](https://github.com/microsoft/retina) - eBPF distributed networking observability tool for Kubernetes
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
 - [ahmetb/kubectl-pods_on](https://github.com/ahmetb/kubectl-pods_on) - kubectl plugin to query Pods by Node names or selectors